omeka/omeka-s-enduser/docs/modules/scripto.md

 **Complete**

+Community users have the ability to mark a media they are working on as "complete."
+This serves as a flag to notify the project team that the media is ready for review.
+If a media is not completely transcribed/translated/described, adminstrators can reverse the Complete status.

+**Approved**

+Approval is granted by administrators and indicates that every media is complete and satisfactory.
+Items can only be considered approved when all child media are approved.

 **Protected**

+Protection is a [MediaWiki function](https://www.mediawiki.org/wiki/Manual:Administrators#Protection).
+In the context of Scripto, it is a way for project owners to close editing on a media or item at a certain point, either because it is complete or because of a need to deal with that particular media or item (bad scan, for example).

+Protection can be limited to users, confirmed users, or administrators.
+In addition,  you can choose to protect the media infinitely or for a set amount of time: 1 hour; 1 day; 1 week; 2 weeks; 1 month; 3 months; 6 months; or 1 year.

 ### Revision History
 Clicking the "Revision History at the top of the Review media page takes you to a listing of the revision history for the media.